My Learning Philosophy

 The Constructivist Theory assumes that knowledge is constructed by learners as they attempt to make sense of their experiences, and views learners as active participants in the learning process.
 The Constructivist approach enhances the principle of interaction amongst learners as critical to learning from Situated Cognition, which states that “higher mental processes in humans develop through social interactions.”
 (Driscoll, p.
 396) Collaboration is viewed in the Constructivist approach as an essential feature of the learning environment as it “allows insights and solutions to develop synergistically that would not otherwise come about” and only through members working together will they have the necessary knowledge to solve certain problems(Brown et al., 1989 as quoted in Driscoll, p.
 396)

 Learning is viewed as increasing participation in communities of practice, and through these interactions learners and communities are transformed in a reciprocal process; as learners change, they in turn influence and change their communities of practice.
-This theory contends that learner interactions lead to transformation of all parties and of one’s culture, the true application of knowledge.
+This theory contends that learner interactions lead to the transformation of all parties and of one’s culture, the true application of knowledge.

 The rules, principles or relationships in processing new information, and the search for meaning and consistency in reconciling new information with previous knowledge, are key concepts in cognitive psychology.

-Interactional Theories of Cognitive Development suggest prior learning is critical in creating “a well prepared mind”.
-Through discovery learning, the “well prepared mind” is necessary in order to be successful in solving any problem, and the ability to solve problems requires enough prior knowledge to be successful in the task.
+Interactional Theories of Cognitive Development suggest prior learning is critical in creating “a well-prepared mind”.
+Through discovery learning, the “well-prepared mind” is necessary in order to be successful in solving any problem, and the ability to solve problems requires enough prior knowledge to be successful in the task.
 (Anderchek, P. (2005, December 12).

 Today I am still in the field of education as a Programmer and Analyst.
 Reflecting on my Learning Philosophy will have a positive influence on innovation plan.
 The concepts and the principles of learning will be coordinated at all levels within my school district.
-It is important to understand the value behind learning theories.
+It is important to understand the value of learning theories.
 I plan to share the entire process involved by focusing on each theory for what it illuminates about learning and for how it can guide the development of effective instruction.

 Approach, B. S. (2007).
 Philosophy of teaching and learning.
 Retrieved from http://teachingcommons.cdl.edu/cdip/facultyteaching/Philosophyofteachingandlearning.html